andrew/ultimate-awesome/README.md

 - [awesome-learning-resources](https://github.com/lauragift21/awesome-learning-resources) - 🔥 Awesome list of resources on Web Development.
 - [Awesome-Fuzzing](https://github.com/secfigo/Awesome-Fuzzing) - A curated list of fuzzing resources ( Books, courses - free and paid, videos, tools, tutorials and vulnerable applications to practice on ) for learning Fuzzing and initial phases of Exploit Development like root cause analysis.
 - [awesome-android-libraries](https://github.com/wasabeef/awesome-android-libraries) - This is an alphabetical list of libraries for Android development, the majority being actively maintained.
+- [public-apis](https://github.com/marcelscruz/public-apis) - A collaborative list of public APIs for developers.
 - [awesome-nodejs-projects](https://github.com/sqreen/awesome-nodejs-projects) - Curated list of awesome open-source applications made with Node.js.
 - [awesome-infosec](https://github.com/onlurking/awesome-infosec) -  A curated list of awesome infosec courses and training resources.
 - [awesome](https://github.com/nuxt/awesome) - A curated list of awesome things related to Nuxt.js.